winkelict/ADXL362/README.md

 - You need different active low/high configuration for each interrupt
 - You need a different absolute/referenced configuration for each interrupt
 - You need to use an external clock or sample trigger using the interrupt pins as input (UNTESTED!)
+- You will be using FIFO functionality (UNTESTED)

 Use the implementation of the activateCustomDetection in ADXL362.cpp as a guide so you are able to adjust:
 - [EXTERNALODRINHZ] (see datasheet for how to calculate)